rust-lang/book/nostarch/chapter11.md

 An integration test of a function in the `adder` crate

 Each file in the *tests* directory is a separate crate, so we need to bring our library into each test crate’s scope.
-For that reason we add `use adder` at the top of the code, which we didn’t need in the unit tests.
+For that reason we add `use adder``;` at the top of the code, which we didn’t need in the unit tests.

 We don’t need to annotate any code in *tests/integration_test.rs* with `#[cfg(test)]`.
 Cargo treats the *tests* directory specially and compiles files